Soundaryamerak/Demand-planning-python-tableau-Logistics/README.md

-## Demand planning and forecasting & visualisation using Python and Tableau
+## Demand forecasting & visualisation using Python and Tableau
 Determining the best ML models to forecast demand for a Brazilian Logistics Company and comparing results.

 ## Data